MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

 1. On the tunnel server, edit */etc/mstunnel/env.sh* and specify the new proxy server.
 2. Run `mst-cli install`.

    This command rebuilds the containers with the new proxy server details.
-During this process you’re asked to verify the contents of */etc/mstunnel/env.h* and to make sure that the certificate is installed.
+During this process, you’re asked to verify the contents of */etc/mstunnel/env.h* and to make sure that the certificate is installed.
 The certificate should already be present from the previous proxy server configuration.

    To confirm both and complete the configuration, enter **yes**.